tianwei-yu/AIME/README.md

 ```

 Here is the example output from the code.
 Smaller ranks in skewness and kurtosis indicate non-Gaussian distributions which AIME seeks.
 The last column is the average absolute correlation between the embeded dimensions.
 Smaller is better.
-In addition, a PDF file is written to the working directory, which contains the pairwise scatterplots.
-The user can visually examine the plots to select the hyperparameter settings.

 ```{r example}
 > g